-If you are searching for a permanent Canada immigration program, contact Pilkington Law Firm for help and information about how you can be eligible for the Northern Immigration Pilot Program.
+If you are searching for a permanent Canada immigration program, contact Pilkington Immigration for help and information about how you can be eligible for the Northern Immigration Pilot Program.

 For those with a job offer from an eligible company, you may apply for permanent residence in Canada under the Northern Immigration Pilot Program provided they meet the requirements below:

 To be eligible for the Rural and Northern Immigration Pilot Program, you must meet all IRCC eligibility requirements.
 You must: